 Dutch B1 – how to reach

 From January 2022 on, language level B1 is required for Dutch Civic Integration.
-Among refugees, some groups are exempt, but expats need level B1, be it for a permanent residence permit or naturalization.
 Shortly: the B1 exam is much more difficult than the former one at level A2, and requires studying twice as long.
 Continue reading for more information.

 Author: Margreet Kwakernaak, director of Suitcase talen.
 The Second Edition of Dutch for Dummies was published in 2014.